Donor due diligence:

 Con: We can’t think of one yet!

 Xapien is a unique prospect research tool that reads and understands, just like a human would, but far more quickly.
-Not only can it inform the due diligence process from legal or regulatory standpoints, but it provides numerous avenues for winning over major donors and forming productive, long-term relationships – all within minutes.
+Not only can it inform the due diligence process from legal or regulatory standpoints, but it can provide numerous avenues for winning over major donors and forming productive, long-term relationships – all within minutes.

 Get the whole picture in minutes